Coast FIRE Calculator

 Calculator inputs

-Enter your income, spending, and investing assumptions to estimate your path to financial independence.
+Enter your income, spending, and investing assumptions.

-Leave blank to estimate savings from after-tax income.
+Leave blank to estimate from after-tax income.

-How moving could change your FIRE timeline
+How moving could change your timeline

 Annual: $33,600